 When Mouse is injured in a car accident, Sarah tries to rally the other girls into being more positive.
 There is laughter in the house and Mrs. Hunter is determined to give Phi Epsilon Delta the prestige it had in the 1950s.

-There will be rituals, complete with hell week and an initiation ceremony, two things that haven't been done in the sorority in 20 years.
+There will be rituals, complete with hell week...and an initiation ceremony, two things that haven't been done in the sorority for twenty years.

 Sarah starts to get closer to Paul and tells him about her power, which she realizes is caused by anger.
 Although he doesn't know what quite to believe, he seems to think that her problem is more psychological than supernatural.

-Meanwhile, Paul does research on Mrs. Hunter and finds out that when she was queen of PED years before, she used the initiation in a "strange way" and a girl died.
+Meanwhile, Paul does research on Mrs. Hunter and discovers that when she was queen of PED years before, she used the initiation in a "strange way" and a girl died.
 It was suggested that Mrs. Hunter was directly responsible, an accusation made by Jennifer Lawrence's mother.

 Mrs. Hunter disappeared, only to return when a new administration took over and the animosity between the two houses has continued ever since.
 Paul insists that Sarah leave PED right away.